It's the 21st century. Shouldn't we be able to design and print our own robots? MIT and other

 In the researchers' vision, a person would start with a household problem that needs robotic assistance.
 A trip to a local printing store would involve the selection of a blueprint for a specific robotic design, from a library of such designs.
 The user could customize the design, utilize a 3-D printer to create the components, and then assemble the finished robot.

-The first steps to making that scenario a reality include the development by the research team of an programming interface that allows for basic specification and design of functions, algorithms for device control, an easy-to-use programming language, and new "smart materials" that would enable automatic fabrication, in part by integrating control systems into the materials.
+The first steps to making that scenario a reality include the development by the research team of an application programming interface that allows for basic specification and design of functions, algorithms for device control, an easy-to-use programming language, and new "smart materials" that would enable automatic fabrication, in part by integrating control systems into the materials.

 The research team believes that the project could result in a dramatic reduction in the resources and knowledge needed to create a useful robot, and could have applications in personal health care, manufacturing, education, disaster relief and other areas.
 Among other uses, the researchers also said that they are interested in providing the technology to children, in order to stimulate interest in science, technology, engineering and math.